vinaydeshmukh94/Cancer-Diagnosis/README.md

 For text feature : Instread of Word2Vec we use Countvectorizer(BOW)

 Moodels:
- Tried different models among them
+ Tried different models among them following works best.
  1) Logistic Regression with onne hot encoding + balancing
  2) Voting (Logistic regression, SVM, RF) (but intrepretability is lost in this)